Khaddyy/POWER-BI/Contoso DW Sales Exploration README.md

 # POWER-BI
 	INTRODUCTION
 I obtained this dataset via DataCamp for one of itsexercises on Power BI.
-It didn't require much cleaning.
+And this dataset required cleaning.

 Power BI Concepts
 1. Data Modelling